Ultimate Guide to Teaching Jobs in Japan

 The second benefit is that you can have a big impact on certain students.
 You won't be able to mentor all of your students, but you can answer many of their questions about foreign cultures and hopefully find those who are truly interested in life outside the empire.
 In the future global society, it will be critical to have a broad viewpoint, and you can instill that in your students.

-The third benefit is that vacation periods are similar to the elementary schools, and you often have additional down time.
+The third benefit is that vacation periods are similar to the elementary schools, and you often have additional downtime.
 Most public schools will not have you teaching more than 4 lessons a day, so you have a lot of time to prepare for your lessons, offer assistance to the other English teachers, and talk to students and Japanese staff.

 Challenges for an ALT in Japan

-The biggest challenge when teaching in public elementary schools is managing your health and energy.
+The biggest challenge when teaching English in Japan at public elementary schools is managing your health and energy.
 Teaching five to six lessons, plus eating lunch with the children, and sometimes playing with them during recess is exhausting.
 You will often come home worn out.
 Also, ALTs in elementary schools tend to get sick more often than other English teachers because of the proximity to kids who have a cold or the flu.

 There are two main challenges, and the first is boredom.
 Elementary schools keep you super active and involved to the point you want to sleep the moment you get home.
 Junior high schools generally keep you so inactive that you may question why you are there at all.
 Teachers who are not proactive in reaching out to the teachers or learning from other ALTs on how to be given more responsibility may want to die of boredom.
 I enjoyed the freedom in my schedule, but I had to go out of my way to learn the textbook and proactively share ideas with the teachers.
 I also made extra effort to speak to other teachers and assist with the club activities.